The next Biernat Internship search will take place in late Fall 2025.

 Carolyn Sautter, Director of Special Collections and College Archives

-Position Description: This is a shared internship between the Schmucker Art Gallery and Special Collections which begins in spring 2024 with opportunities to extend into fall 2024.
-For the Schmucker Art Gallery, the Biernat intern will spend the spring 2024 semester planning, researching, and writing the exhibit catalog for their student curated exhibit.
-The exhibit will be installed in the Schmucker Art Gallery Project Space as the first show of the fall 2024 semester.
-The intern will also give a gallery talk for the opening.
-This internship offers exceptional opportunities to students to gain firsthand experiences in museum/gallery operations and arts administration.
+For the Schmucker Art Gallery, the Biernat intern will spend the spring semester planning, researching, and writing the exhibit catalog/wall labels for their student curated exhibit.
+That show will draw from collections housed by Special Collections.
+The exhibit will be installed in the Schmucker Art Gallery Project Space as the first show of the fall semester.
+The intern will also give a gallery talk for the opening and, if available during the Fall 2026 semester, give tours of the exhibit for classes and visitors to campus.
+This internship offers exceptional opportunities for students to gain firsthand experiences in museum/gallery operations and arts administration.
 For Special Collections, the student will have collection management and metadata responsibilities.

 Training is given onsite and prior gallery or archival experience is not required.
 This internship is open to all students from all majors.